Colonial-Dev/fishtank/README.md

 ## Getting Started

-Fishtank requires a definition ("tank") for each container you'd like to create.
+Box requires a definition for each container you'd like to create.
 Definitions can be in two different formats:
-- Standard Container/Dockerfiles - just add `# fishtank containerfile` to the text and you're good to go.
+- Standard Container/Dockerfiles - just add `#~ containerfile = true` to the text and you're good to go.
-- `fish` shell scripts that run in a special harness.
+- Shell scripts (POSIX or `fish`) that run in a special harness.
 This injects additional functions and wraps a few others to provide additional functionality not present in Containerfiles, like the ability to declare runtime arguments such as mounts.

+TODO update
 Either type must be stored under `$XDG_CONFIG_HOME/fishtank/` (typically `~/.config/fishtank/`) with the file extension `.tank`.

 To create and edit a new definition, you can simply run `tankctl create <NAME>`.
 This will create the file and open it using your `$EDITOR`.